In the words of the murdered professor who appears as an interactive hologram in Hollywood’s film, I,Robot, starring Will Smith:

 What these two explanations have in common is an open recognition that the processes of the Family Courts are flawed.
 While this might not seem a revelation on its own, what most fathers have a problem understanding is that the Family Courts can be both transparently gender-biased but nevertheless perfectly legal.
 Hard to believe at the outset of your first ever court case, but harder still to take when you have done absolutely nothing wrong and yet the State endorses a mother’s wish to alienate you from your own children, or worse, to ensure you literally never see them again.

 In order to address this objection properly I need to throw-off all the fetters of modern-day Political Correctness.
 We are, after all, going to be dealing with disputes between the sexes, of fathers against mothers.

-In truth, in the same way as evolution used to be deemed an insult to God, and shortly before Darwin’s time would have meant incarceration, so too can the idea that men and women are in all abilities and aptitudes not just equal, but the same, be but an out-and-out lie.
-The fact is that men and women do think and behave differently, especially when it comes to child-rearing.
+In truth, in the same way as evolution used to be deemed an insult to God, and shortly before Darwin’s time would have meant incarceration, so too can the idea that men and women are equal in all abilities and aptitudes, be but an out-and-out lie.
+For the fact is men and women do think and behave differently, especially when it comes to child-rearing.
 Overlapping Venn Diagrams, yes; but there are important dissimilarities.